Kawa Early Years, Nallagandla

 Before a child can wonder, they need to feel safe.
 Before they can create, they need to feel seen.

-The research is clear: the brain develops faster in the first three years than at any other point in a human life.
+The brain develops faster in the first three years than at any other point in human life.
 What surrounds a child in this window shapes neural pathways that influence everything which follows.
-The quality of language, the warmth of relationships, the richness of sensory experience, all of it matters enormously.

-Foundations at Kawa is designed with the full weight of that knowledge.
+Foundations is designed with the full weight of that knowledge.
 Small groups.
 Unhurried rhythms.
 Educators who observe before they intervene.
-A curriculum built on secure attachment, not academic instruction.

 Children in Foundations are not being prepared for learning.
 They are already learning the most important things they will ever learn.

 What children experience